chikara-chan/layout/README.md

 # Layout

-A tiny responsive css framework merely include normalize and grid system based on Bootstrap 4
+A tiny responsive css framework merely include normalize and grid system based on Bootstrap 4.0.0-alpha-5

 ## Introduction

 - `layout-reboot.css` merely normalize
-- `layout-grid.css` integration of normalize and flex system and utilities
+- `layout-grid.css` integration of normalize and grid system and utilities
-- `layout-flex.css` integration of normalize and grid system and utilities
+- `layout-flex.css` integration of normalize and flex system and utilities

 ## Features